 Top Bumper Plates Reviewed

 The featured bumper plates used at the CrossFit Games, Rogue makes a sleek design that is battle tested and proven to hold up.
+There will be no “tacoing”; this is the bending of the bumper plate like a taco.

 Visit your local CrossFit affiliate and you’ll probably find sets of these in their gym.